 The two nights I spent in one of the rooms were really comfortable.
 The air conditioning kept the room perfectly chilled while not being overly loud.
 The bed and pillows were moderately comfortable.
 The location near the restaurant was perfect.

-My favorite lodge rooms at Hickory Knob State Park were in the four lakeside buildings on the upper floor.
-These rooms featured a balcony about ten feet above the ground facing the lake.
-Each balcony included two wooden adirondack chairs and made a perfect place to spend the morning with a fresh coffee.
+Pro Travel Tip – My favorite lodge rooms at Hickory Knob State Resort Park were on the upper floors of the four lakeside buildings.
+These rooms featured a balcony overlooking the lake with spectacular views.
+Each balcony included two wooden Adirondack chairs – the perfect place to enjoy a morning coffee.

 Cabins